 June 3rd was the start of our non-work stay in Europe.
-Having gone out the night before with friends from Tripaneer, we woke up just a tiny bit earlier than usual.
+Having gone out the night before with friends from Tripaneer, we woke up just a bit earlier than usual.
 However, too lazy to move, we took our time with coffee, cigs, and thinking about how we should arrange our things.

 We finally arrived at the office to meet Dhika and leave our bags there.
-Joyce, who was also there, had this great big idea that we leave our luggages at the office and just bring what we need for our vacation.
-It was smart ‘cos we didn’t have to carry our luggages up the uber-narrow steps of Rina’s apartment.
+Joyce, who was also there, had this great big idea that we leave our luggage at the office and just bring what we need for our vacation.
+It was smart ‘cos we didn’t have to carry our luggage up the uber-narrow steps of Rina’s apartment.
 Just thinking about how to do it already makes me feel tired.

 After some dilly-dallying, we finally said goodbye to Joyce and promised to contact her when we return to Amsterdam.
 Hey, we also don’t have any choice cos our bags are in the office anyway.